TEMPLE GOLD

 Diffusion

-Temple Gold enters space gradually.
+Temple Gold enters the space gradually—without projection or sharpness.

-perceptible without becoming dominant.
+It moves quietly —perceptible without becoming dominant.

 Longevity & Rhythm

-It does not vanish quickly.
+It does not disappear quickly.
+It stabilizes.

 The scent evolves with the day rather than marking a moment.